Nest-NextStep/nest-model/README.md

 The goal of this project is to leverage machine learning techniques to predict the major a student is likely to choose.
 The prediction is based on a variety of factors including RIASEC test, VCL test, and TIPI test.

 ## Dataset
+The dataset used for this project is sourced from an open-source dataset available on Kaggle ([here](https://www.kaggle.com/datasets/lucasgreenwell/holland-code-riasec-test-responses))

 ## Model